ninadkambli/Queue/README.md

-A queue is a collection of items that obeys the principle of first-in/first-out.
+A queue is a collection of items that obeys the principle of Firt In First Out.
 When we place an item into the queue, we can only get it out after all the other items that have been added before it have been removed.

 Oue queue will have below methods and properties